 Students will have the opportunity to earn the ServSafe Food Protection Manager and ServSafe Alcohol Certificates as a result of their studies.
-Additionally, students enrolled in the Baking and Pastry Arts programs will have the opportunity to earn their Baking Certificate by passing the National Restaurant Association Educational Foundation (NRAEF) Baking Exam during their capstone course.
+Additionally students enrolled in the Baking and Pastry Arts programs will have the opportunity to earn their Baking Certification by passing the National Restaurant Association Educational Foundation (NRAEF) Baking Exam during their capstone course.

-To receive the Associate of Applied Science in Baking and Pastry Arts, student must earn 60 semester credit hours.
+To receive the Associate of Applied Science in Baking and Pastry Arts, the student must earn 60 semester credit hours.
 The program requires a minimum of four semesters, 15 months or 60 weeks of instruction.
-The Program requirements are as follows: